-- With so much competition over essential commodities at the international level in the recent pandemic, governments have a variety of tools to use. - Governments utilize trade policy measures to achieve their goals in this competition. - We developed a multiproduct, multicountry spatial price equilibrium model that integrates a plethora of trade measures that different countries can impose (and have been imposing) on essential products. - Builds on the work of Nagurney, Besik, and Dong (2019) but with the following significant extensions/modifications: - Multiple essential products - Multiple supply markets and multiple demand markets in each country - Prices and product flows as variables - Multiplicity of trade measures including price floors and ceilings - Special Relevance to the Covid-19 Pandemic
+- With so much competition over essential commodities at the international level in the pandemic, governments have a variety of tools to use. - Governments utilize trade policy measures to achieve their goals in this competition. - We developed a multiproduct, multicountry spatial price equilibrium model that integrates a plethora of trade measures that different countries can impose (and have been imposing) on essential products. - The work builds on the work of Nagurney, Besik, and Dong (2019) but with the following significant extensions/modifications: - Multiple essential products - Multiple supply markets and multiple demand markets in each country - Prices and product flows as variables - Multiplicity of trade measures including price floors and ceilings - Special relevance to the COVID-19 pandemic.